Need to know

 And do you rinse the soap off your plates after you've washed them?
 While it's true you can let your plates dry without rinsing the soap off – it's non-toxic after all – again, do you?

 And how much water do you use rinsing kitchen sponges when you're done?

-Is it ever better to wash by hand?
+Is it ever better to hand-wash dishes?

 A dishwasher is more water-efficient than washing by hand when you have a full load.
-If you've only got a few dirty things, or you're in a small household where it's not practical to wait until the dishwasher's full, you're probably better off washing in the sink.
+If you've only got a few dirty plates or you're in a small household where it's not practical to wait until the dishwasher's full, you're probably better off washing in the sink.

 How to use less water when you don't have a dishwasher

 If you have no choice but to hand wash, there are some things you can do to minimise water waste.